 I always say enough and leave it at that.
 Okay, that’s a bad answer.

 To me, enough is an ample amount of protein (1-1.5g per pound of bodyweight or 3.3g/kg), a good dose of dietary fat, followed up with lots of fruits/veggies and starch to fuel one’s energy needs.
 In short, if you even dare to be doing a program like this, you better be eating at least enough calories to maintain your bodyweight.
-I’d much rather you eat slightly over maintenance for sake of recovery.
+I’d much rather you eat slightly over maintenance calories for sake of recovery.

 This is not a bodybuilding program.
 This is a strength training program that produces results, period.
 If you are seeking to make the most gains in muscle mass over 8-12 weeks, I’d suggest you pick another routine.
 I’m not saying this won’t produce muscle gains but it’s not the best program for it.